mst-crew-dev/react-weather-app/README.md

 ### Icons

 #### - For Weather condition
-APIXU Api provide own icons for weather condition states, but ones have small resolution and presented in PNG format.
+APIXU Api provides own icons for weather condition states, but ones are presented in PNG format and have small resolution.
-So [Weather Themed Icons Font](http://erikflowers.github.io/weather-icons/) was used in app and mapped with APIXU icon's codes.
+So [Weather Themed Icons Font](http://erikflowers.github.io/weather-icons/) was used and mapped with APIXU icon's codes.

 #### - For Actions
 For action buttons [material.io](https://material.io) icon's fonts was used.

 ### TODO List
 * Write Unit Tests;
-* Improve API History call to make loading faster;
+* Old browsers support;
-* Create nice errors handling;
+* Create nice errors handling.
-* Old browsers support.

 ## Getting Started
 Application is made with [React](https://reactjs.org/) and use [SASS](https://sass-lang.com/) grade CSS extension language.